davidm/lua-inspect/README.txt

 rather than "./luainspect" on Windows.)

-You will need to ensure that the JavaScript and CSS files in the path after the "-l" argument can be found relative to the HTML file.
+You will need to ensure that the JavaScript and CSS files in the path after the "-l" argument can be found relative to the HTML file;
+otherwise, the page will not display properly.

 == Command-line Usage (delimited CSV output) ==